-NIH and NHLBI are funding research and collaborating with researchers to move potential genetic therapies safely into clinical trials and these trials will be focused on people living with sickle cell disease.
+NIH and NHLBI are funding research and collaborating with researchers to move potential genetic therapies safely into clinical trials within five to 10 years, and these trials will be focused on people living with sickle cell disease.
 If studies meet the FDA requirements regarding safety and efficacy, then larger trials with even more patients will be developed.